lmh395482917/learngit/readme.txt

  Git is a distribute verison control system

- Git is a free software distribute under the GPL
+ Git is  free software distribute under the GPL

  Git has a mutable index called stage